 During the initial phases of the investigation, Wallace’s behavior raised a few eyebrows.
 During the inquiry and subsequent trial Wallace seemed detached and monotone, if not cold while detailing the events around the horrible murder of a loved one.
 He took the stand and failed to impress the jury.
 Why?
 As an observer of the trial, crime writer F. Tennyson Jesse wrote:

 People of unpleasing personality…should be advised never to go into the witness box.
 The jury did not like the man or his manner which could have been either stoicism or callousness.
 They did not understand his lack of expression of any kind and they knew it hid something.
 It could have hidden sorrow or guilt and they made their choice.

-Wallace was found guilty and sentenced to hang.
+The court found Wallace guilty and sentenced him to hang.
 However, the appellate court spared and released him.
 They felt the verdict did not match the purely circumstantial evidence.

 Who was the mysterious R. M. Qualtrough who falsely arranged to have Wallace out of the house at the time of the murder?
 The chess club member who spoke to him on the phone swore the voice was nothing like Wallace’s voice.